dbrownidau/constitution/new_constitution.md

 16.4.
 Existing votes may be changed at any time before the votes are counted at the annual general meeting

 16.5.
 Election of the Officers of the Association and members of the Committee occurs at the AGM and takes effect at the conclusion of the meeting

+16.6.
+Should there be a vacancy, a new Officer of the Association

 ## 17. President